NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      A faster method of ultra boosting that can be done in the air.
+      A faster method of <a href="#ub-ultraboost">ultraboosting</a> that can be done in the air.
 Fire a core and dash at the same time, turn the camera 180 degrees, then fire the malicious railcannon.
     </td>
     <td width="100px">
       1. Dash and shoot a core eject <br />